sssalim-aws/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/_index.md

 * An [AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.
 * An Identity and Access Management (IAM) user or federated credentials into that account that has permissions to use Well-Architected Tool ([WellArchitectedConsoleFullAccess managed policy](https://docs.aws.amazon.com/wellarchitected/latest/userguide/security_iam_id-based-policy-examples.html#security_iam_id-based-policy-examples-full-access)).
 * Access to [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/knowledge-center/trusted-advisor-intro/) Amazon Trusted Advisor provides best practices (or checks) in four categories: cost optimization, security, fault tolerance, and performance improvement.
 * There will be a step to create a Jira Software account to complete Lab 4 in case you don't have it.
-(Optional)

 {{% notice note %}}
 **NOTE**: You will be billed for any applicable AWS resources used as part of this lab, that are not covered in the AWS Free Tier.
 {{% /notice %}}

+## Lab Duration:
+Estimated time required to complete this lab is *** hrs.

 {{< prev_next_button link_next_url="./1_deploy_sample_workload/" button_next_text="Start Lab" first_step="true" />}}